inSane510/SimpleCourseGradeMap/README.md

 # SimpleCourseGradeMap
 Add Students, Remove Students, Modify Student Grades, Print All Students.
+Created using #include <map>
-This was created for a Midterm.
+This was created for a class Midterm.